-The new criminal code’s child protection provisions cover hazardous child labor.
-Employing children in hazardous work is punishable by a maximum sentence of one year’s imprisonment.
+The criminal code’s child protection provisions cover hazardous child labor, which is punishable by a maximum one year in prison.
 Persons who involved children in “vagrancy and beggary” are subject to a maximum five years’ imprisonment.
 The government did not effectively enforce the law; there were no government prosecutions or convictions of forced child labor during the year.

 Also see the Department of Labor’s Findings on the Worst Forms of Child Labor at www.dol.gov/ilab/reports/child-labor/findings.